awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario1.md

 The configuration for this scenario includes the following:
 + A virtual private cloud \(VPC\) with a size /16 IPv4 CIDR block \(example: 10\.0\.0\.0/16\)\.
 This provides 65,536 private IPv4 addresses\.
 + A subnet with a size /24 IPv4 CIDR block \(example: 10\.0\.0\.0/24\)\.
 This provides 256 private IPv4 addresses\.
-+ An Internet gateway\.
-This connects the VPC to the Internet and to other AWS services\.
++ An internet gateway\.
+This connects the VPC to the internet and to other AWS services\.
-+ An instance with a private IPv4 address in the subnet range \(example: 10\.0\.0\.6\), which enables the instance to communicate with other instances in the VPC, and an Elastic IPv4 address \(example: 198\.51\.100\.2\), which is a public IPv4 address that enables the instance to connect to the Internet and to be reached from the Internet\.
++ An instance with a private IPv4 address in the subnet range \(example: 10\.0\.0\.6\), which enables the instance to communicate with other instances in the VPC, and an Elastic IPv4 address \(example: 198\.51\.100\.2\), which is a public IPv4 address that enables the instance to connect to the internet and to be reached from the internet\.
 + A custom route table associated with the subnet\.
-The route table entries enable instances in the subnet to use IPv4 to communicate with other instances in the VPC, and to communicate directly over the Internet\.
-A subnet that's associated with a route table that has a route to an Internet gateway is known as a *public subnet*\.
+The route table entries enable instances in the subnet to use IPv4 to communicate with other instances in the VPC, and to communicate directly over the internet\.
+A subnet that's associated with a route table that has a route to an internet gateway is known as a *public subnet*\.

 For more information about subnets, see [VPCs and Subnets](VPC_Subnets.md)\.
-For more information about Internet gateways, see [Internet Gateways](VPC_Internet_Gateway.md)\.
+For more information about internet gateways, see [Internet Gateways](VPC_Internet_Gateway.md)\.

 ### Overview for IPv6<a name="vpc-scenario-1-overview-ipv6"></a>